RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 Introduction
 ============

 HRIBO is a workflow for the analysis of prokaryotic Ribo-Seq data.
 HRIBO is available on `github <https://github.com/RickGelhausen/HRIBO>`_.
 It includes among others, prediction of novel open reading frames (**ORFs**), metagene profiling, quality control and differential expression analysis.
-The workflow is based on the workflow management system **snakemake** and handles installation of all dependencies via `bioconda <https://bioconda.github.io/>`_ :cite:`GRU:KOE:2018` and docker**TODO: LINK +CITE**, as well as all processings steps.
+The workflow is based on the workflow management system **snakemake** and handles installation of all dependencies via `bioconda <https://bioconda.github.io/>`_ :cite:`GRU:KOE:2018` and `docker <https://www.docker.com/>`_, as well as all processings steps.
 The source code of HRIBO is open source and available under the License **GNU General Public License 3**.
 Installation and basic usage is described below.

 .. note:: For a detailed step by step tutorial on how to use this workflow on a sample dataset, please refer to our :ref:`example-workflow <example-workflow:Example workflow>`.